 SUGGESTED REVISION:

 g.
-Covers: All swimming pools shall be equipped with automatic, retractable pool covers.
+Covers: All swimming pools shall be equipped with a safety cover that is listed and labeled in accordance with ASTM F 1346.

 h.
 Energy Use: If a swimming pool is heated, all swimming pool-related pumps, filters, circulators, and the heating system shall be powered with solar or sustainable energy that is consistent with current best practices as determined by the Board.
 Any on-site, sustainable source of power shall meet the requirement of section 4.2A3g.
 If a heating system is added to an existing swimming pool, a Special Permit is required prior to its installation and it shall comply with this section.